The best solar lights in 2026, as tested by our reviews experts

 - Takes up room in storage

-Winner of a BBC Gardeners’ World Magazine Best Buy Award for Best solar lantern, this steel globe lantern has an antique bronze finish and an intricate Moroccan-style pattern that creates a beautiful display as the light shines through it.
-The bulb and batteries sit under the solar panel in the top of the globe and this simple unit is easily lifted out to turn the light on and off.
-It also doesn’t need any assembly, though you’ll need to charge it in a sunny spot in the off position for 48 hours.
-After this, turn it on and when the light levels drop it will flick on and provide up to six hours of bright light.
-Great for a party or around an al fresco dining table the lantern can be stood on the ground or on a table or hung up from its handle.
-It has no flashing modes and is a reasonable price, towards the higher end of the lights in our test for one light, but it comes with a one-year warranty and the solar panel/bulb/battery unit is replaceable and available from a number of retailers for a small charge, making this elegant solar light a great sustainable investment.
+Winner of a BBC Gardeners’ World Magazine Best Buy for best solar lantern, this steel globe lantern has an antique bronze finish and an intricate Moroccan-style pattern that creates a beautiful display as the light shines through it.
+The bulb and batteries sit under the solar panel at the top of the globe, and this simple unit is easily lifted out to turn the light on and off.
+It doesn’t need any assembly, though you’ll need to charge it in a sunny spot in the off position for 48 hours.
+After this, turn it on, and when the light levels drop, it will flick on and provide up to six hours of bright light.
+Great for a party or around an al fresco dining table, the lantern can be placed on the ground or on a table, or hung up from its handle.
+It has no flashing modes and is a reasonable price, towards the higher end of the lights in our test for one light, but it comes with a one-year warranty.
+The solar panel/bulb/battery unit is replaceable, and available from a number of retailers for a small charge, making this elegant solar light a great sustainable investment.

 Dimensions: 22cm x 23cm

-Buy the Damasque Solar Lantern from Crocus and Amazon
+Buy the Damasque Solar Lantern from Amazon and Crocus

 Firefly garden solar light